kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 const mazda = Car({}, 0, 3);
 ```

-The Prototypal Style further improves upon this concept by assigning Class methods directly to the Class constructor's prototype, instead of creating the *carMethods* object.
+The prototypal style further improves upon this concept by assigning Class methods directly to the Class constructor's prototype, instead of creating the *carMethods* object.

 The [*Object.create()*] function creates a new object, setting the first given argument as the prototype object for that new object.
 Thus, all instances of Car will fallback to the Car.prototype object when looking up methods.
 This is similar to, although more efficient, than the functional-shared style.

+## Psuedoclassical
 ```javascript
 // Constructor:
 const Car = (location, speed) => {